nightsky737/scritch_scratch/README.md

 # Instructions for use

 1. Clone the repo.
+2. Run pip install -r requirements.txt
-2. Inside will be a couple folders.
+3. Inside will be a couple folders.

 Basics folder holds the model basics (ie the autodiff library and a simple feed forward neural net).
     - autodiff_check.ipynb